 Leg kicks are essential for your MMA arsenal.
 This kick is amazing and it’s the first solely defensive striking technique in this list so far.

 The sixth technique is the push kick.
 It’s called this because it’s designed to push your opponent away.
 This kick is thrown by lifting your knee and extending your leg straight at your opponent’s chest with the underside of your foot in a pushing motion.

-This is useful when you may be overwhelmed in sparring or in a fight, and need to quickly gain some space in order to reset.
+This is useful when you may be overwhelmed in sparring or a fight, and need to quickly gain some space to reset.

 To see how powerful a push kick can be in MMA, just watch Junior Dos Santos vs. Ben Rothwell.